-In addition to the Main Lesson, each student attends between 15 and 20, 45-minute academic skills classes per week, covering Foreign Languages, additional English and Mathematics study, and occasional electives.
+In addition to the Main Lesson, each student attends between 15 and 20, 45-minute academic skills classes per week, covering Foreign Languages, additional English and Mathematics study, and enrichments classes.
 Course descriptions of these skills classes follow the Main Lesson descriptions.
 While the Language and Math courses are continuous throughout the year, selected skills classes in the Humanities may last for a term before changing focus.

 Each student also takes four, one-hour classes per week in the Fine and Practical Arts.
 These blocks occur in a six- to eight-week rhythm and are also briefly characterized in the outline that follows.

-Extracurricular programs are offered in instrumental music and girls' and boys' basketball, volleyball, and cross-country, as well as boys' baseball and girls' softball when there is sufficient interest to field a team.
-Other activities include the Social Action Committee, the Social Events Committee, the School Yearbook, and the Drama Club.
-Hawthorne Valley School also provides a foreign exchange program, which has placed our students in Waldorf schools in many other countries, including Germany, Austria, Switzerland, France, Spain, Scotland, Australia, New Zealand, Columbia, Spain, and Peru.
+Extracurricular programs are offered in instrumental music and girls' and boys' basketball, volleyball, and cross-country, and soccer.
+Other activities include the Social Action Committee, the School Yearbook, a Photography Club, and the Drama Club.
+Hawthorne Valley School also provides a foreign exchange program, which has placed our students in Waldorf schools in many other countries, including Germany, Austria, Switzerland, France, Spain, Scotland, Australia, New Zealand, Columbia, Spain, Peru, and South Africa.

 Students receive comprehensive, narrative reports for each class.
 The teachers also issue a letter grade that goes on the students' official transcript.
-Students do not see the transcript until the middle of grade 11.
-Three times a year, High School students and their parents receive a written course description and student narrative evaluation for each course taken.
+Four times a year, High School students and their parents receive a written course description and student narrative evaluation for each course taken.
 When a student applies to college, the High School guidance department sends each college an official transcript.